hopesofbuzzy/hopesofbuzzy/README.md

 - Drawing and animation (I love AI, but only when there is place for real human art)
 - Development of dream-game

+My biggest project is - **Lampotory** - virtual physical laboratory for education.
+A complex desktop application that I was supporting almost for 1 year